- Explore Options

 Residence Hall Move In

-- Assemble things to bring for your room - see list What to Bring.
+- Pack things to bring for your room - see What to Bring.

 - Visit with your roommate (their email address is listed in your room assignment email and in Campus Connection).
 Read the Roommate Agreement and be ready to review with your roommate.